openeuropa/oe_profile/README.md

 installation profile is seen as an empty shell that will never pose any compatibility issue to any of the site's modules and themes.
 Most importantly this will allow modules and themes maintainers to properly version their work semantically.

-This profile will also be used to build a basic site using the multiple comonents of OpenEuropa, including oe_multilingual, oe_paragraphs and oe_webtools.
+This profile will also be used to build a basic site using the multiple components of OpenEuropa.

 ## Installation

-The recommended way of installing the OpenEuropa profile is via a [Composer-based workflow][2].
+The recommended way of installing the OpenEuropa Profile is via a [Composer-based workflow][2].

 In the root of the project, run